Colombian peace process: Background

-In July 2008, following the rescue of 15 hostages by the Colombian military in Operation Jaque, the government made contact with the FARC, notably the organization's new leader Alfonso Cano, to offer them a "dignified" exit.
-Near the end of Uribe's term in January 2010, the then-High Commissioner for Peace, Frank Pearl, told U.S. Ambassador William Brownfield that he had opened channels of communication with the FARC to build confidence and prepare roadmaps for the next administration.
-In February 2010, according to a US diplomatic cable, intermediaries were preparing a meeting between government and FARC officials in Sweden.
-Nevertheless, as per another US diplomatic cable from February 2009 published by Wikileaks, President Uribe expressed skepticism towards the idea of reaching a negotiated settlement with the FARC in a meeting with then-United States Deputy Secretary of State James Steinberg.
-Uribe judged that the FARC "would never negotiate as long as it enjoyed a safe haven in Venezuela coupled with a steady income from drug trafficking."
-Indeed, Pearl's rapprochements with the FARC were abruptly interrupted by the FARC by the return of the human remains of colonel Julián Guevara, held hostage for 12 years, in April 2010.
+In July 2008, following the successful rescue of 15 hostages by the Colombian military during Operation Jaque, the government initiated discreet contacts with the FARC.
+These included outreach to the group's new commander, Alfonso Cano, offering the possibility of a “dignified” exit from the conflict.

+Toward the end of President Uribe’s second term, in January 2010, the then-High Commissioner for Peace, Frank Pearl, informed U.S. Ambassador William Brownfield that he had established informal channels of communication with the FARC.
+The goal was to build mutual confidence and develop a roadmap for the incoming administration.
+According to a U.S. diplomatic cable from February 2010, intermediaries were preparing a direct meeting between government representatives and FARC officials in Sweden.

+Despite these efforts, Uribe remained skeptical about the possibility of a negotiated settlement.
+In a meeting with United States Deputy Secretary of State James Steinberg in February 2009, Uribe reportedly stated that the FARC “would never negotiate as long as it enjoyed a safe haven in Venezuela coupled with a steady income from drug trafficking.”

+Ultimately, the informal rapprochements were cut short in April 2010, when the FARC returned the remains of Colonel Julián Guevara, who had been held hostage for 12 years.
+The gesture, rather than opening space for dialogue, effectively marked the breakdown of exploratory efforts.

-Without militarily defeating them, Uribe had significantly weakened the FARC's ability to wage war and decimated its ranks.
-The FARC had over 20,700 armed men in 2002, a number which fell to just over 8,000 in 2010.
-Over the same period, attacks against civilian settlements, terrorist attacks, kidnappings and homicides all declined substantially.
-According to the Colombian government's 2010–2014 national development plan, the weakened FARC had "returned to guerrilla warfare in its most basic expression to hit, in an uncoordinated and sporadic way, the security forces, and intimidate the population."
+Although the FARC was not militarily defeated, President Uribe significantly weakened its operational capacity and inflicted major losses on its ranks.
+In 2002, the group had an estimated 20,700 combatants, a number that had dropped to just over 8,000 by 2010.
+During the same period, attacks on civilian settlements, acts of terrorism, kidnappings, and homicides decreased markedly.
+According to the Colombian government's 2010–2014 National Development Plan, the FARC had been forced to revert to basic guerrilla warfare tactics, carrying out sporadic, uncoordinated attacks against security forces and using intimidation against civilians.